Carlover101/AutoMCServer/README.md

 3. Run **python3 script_main.py** in the terminal.
 Note - If you don't have Python installed, go to [python.org](https://www.python.org/downloads/) for help.

+4. When asked to choose a version, type in the preferred one, and hit enter.

-4. When you are asked to choose between the four types of servers, choose the Vanilla option if you don't know what the others options are.
+5. When you are asked to choose between the four types of servers, choose the Vanilla option if you don't know what the others options are.

-5. The terminal will then ask you if you want to accept the EULA, type **Yes** or **No**.
+6. The terminal will then ask you if you want to accept the EULA, type **Yes** or **No**.

-6. After a few more seconds it should then start up the minecraft server.
+7. After a few more seconds it should then start up the minecraft server.

-7. Connect to it in minecraft by typing in the ip that the program will print out into the *server address* box.
+8. Connect to it in minecraft by typing in the ip that the program will print out into the *server address* box.

-8. It should then pop up.
+9. It should then pop up.
 Note - If it does not pop up or it says *Can't Resolve Hostname*/*Can't Connect To Server* then you aren't plugged into LAN/Ethernet.
 Also, you can't use this server over Wi-fi if you want to make it public.

-*If you want to download the files from the command line instead, then type* **cd ~/Downloads** *then* **wget -O AutoMCServer.zip "https://github.com/Carlover101/AutoMCServer/archive/main.zip"** *and it will download the same files.*
+*If you want to download the files from the command line instead, then type* **cd ~/Downloads** *then* **wget -O AutoMCServer.zip "https://github.com/Carlover101/AutoMCServer/archive/refs/heads/linux.zip"** *and it will download the same files.*

 # Thanks Again!
 And, remember, questions/comments are appreciated.